German Past Participles: The Lazy German Learner’s Favorite Trick

 Sometimes there won’t be a spelling change in the Perfekt, but the strong verb conjugation rules still apply.

-Mixed verbs
+Mixed Verbs

 Mixed verbs are a mixture of the two types.
-Mixed verbs tend to be regular in the present tense, but combine the ending of a weak verb with the vowel change of a strong verb in the past tense.
+Mixed verbs tend to be regular in the present tense, but combine the ending of a weak verb (-t) with the vowel change of a strong verb in the past tense.

 Now that we’ve got the basic conjugation covered, let’s move on to the three most common uses of the past participle.

-3 Uses of the German Past Participle and What Makes Them Unique
+Uses of the German Past Participle

-1. The past participle in the Perfekt tense
+1. The Past Participle in the Perfekt Tense

 When it comes to learning the past participle, the Perfekt tense is where you should start.

-Germans use the Perfekt tense to describe an action that was finished in the past, virtually identically to the Präteritum, or the simple past tense.
+Germans use the Perfekt tense to describe an action that was finished in the past, virtually identically to the Präteritum or the simple past tense.

 Example: